crhuber/crumb/README.md

-# Crum - Secure API Key Management Tool
+# Crumb - Secure API Key Management Tool

-`crum` is a command line tool designed to securely store, manage, and export API keys and secrets for developers.
+`crumb` is a command line tool designed to securely store, manage, and export API keys and secrets for developers.
 It uses an encrypted plain text file as the backend, leveraging the `age` encryption library with SSH public/private key pairs for encryption and decryption.

 ## Installation

-1. Download and add binary to $PATH from https://github.com/crhuber/crum/releases
+1. Download and add binary to $PATH from https://github.com/crhuber/crumb/releases

 ## Usage